-When you are finished with your session, shut down the Super Empire Builder Xtra by turning off power to the system.
+When you are finished with your session, shut down the DCS210 by turning off power to the system.

 Some users prefer to "dispatch" or release all addresses active in their system before shutting down.
 This can prevent unexpected results when you power up the layout again.
-This procedure is covered in detail in Section 10.5.
+The dispatch procedure is covered in detail in Section 10.7

-- Press the PWR key followed by the N / key, the TRACK POWER Indicator on the DT402 and the TRACK STATUS Indicator on your DB150 command station will go off. - 2.
-Move the command station's MODE switch to the SLEEP position. - 3.
-Turn off the power supply to the system or unplug it from the wall.
+- Press the PWR key followed by the N / key, the TRACK POWER Indicator on the throttle and the TRACK STATUS Indicator on your DCS210 command station will go off. - 2.
+Move the command station's MODE switch to the SLEEP position and wait 5 seconds. - 3.
+Turn off the power supply to the system.

 The power to the command station can be left on all the time if desired.
 In "sleep" mode, the command station consumes very little energy.
-In this state the command station provides keep alive power to all throttles that are plugged in to a LocoNet throttle jack.
+In this state the command station provides keep alive power to all throttles that are connected to LocoNet.